The N States

 I titled this ‘Columbus day at the library’.. but now, really, I’m not so sure.
 We did go several days, and we found a lot to do, but it may not have been Columbus day after all.
 Probably story time, instead.
 All the same, they found hiding places, squashy pillows, dinosaurs, and lots and LOTS of books!
 We go at least once a week, and usually more.

 Be still my heart.
 My husband took a rare day off Friday to fix his vehicle and then got it done fairly quickly.
 After that we hit Target (and had to order these pj’s for the toddler because they weren’t in stock in her size (5T, same as the 5 year old!).
 We were totally adult-like and grabbed a $5 pizza for a snack and let the kids eat it in the back of the car.
 It was hilarious in so many ways!
 Witness the bonding time daddy got with the little one after the big kids went to bed, exhausted.
 Turns out, you learn a lot, even when you’re not in class!

 Meanwhile, the kids learned about Nebraska, Nevada, New Hampshire, and New Jersey!
-We’re still using the same couple of resource books and the build a bundle freebie (listed below and on all the Zoloft generic!)
+We’re still using the same couple of resource books and the build a bundle freebie (listed below and on all the US States and Geography pages!)
 We ate a lot of candy corn, discussed Native American settlements, timeline of how states were added to the union, and how people can live in one state and work in another!

 …and then there was week 9 with more N states